gofynd/fdk-client-swift/documentation/application/CATALOG.md

-Use this API to get a list of stores in a specific application.
+Retrieves a list of all physical or online stores.

 *Returned Response:*